-Covid 19 Coronavirus: In Australia, New Zealanders are 'absolutely desperate' for help
+Covid 19 coronavirus: Kiwis in Australia 'absolutely desperate' for help

 "I'm a permanent resident here, I've built my life here, I've built my home," he said.
 "Everything that I love is here, my partner's here, this is my home now.

-"Up until now we (Kiwis) have been self-sufficient, we've been paying tax.
+"Up until now we [Kiwis] have been self-sufficient, we've been paying tax.

-"But we're asking the Government to show some compassion, (even if it's) just for the outbreak.
+"But we're asking the Government to show some compassion, just for the outbreak.

 "I've never really complained until now."

-Robinson has started a petition that gained more than 50,000 signatures in the first three days.
+Robinson's petition gained more than 50,000 signatures in the first three days.

 "It's not just for me," he said.

-"Most of my (New Zealand) friends were hospitality workers, in bars, tourism, restaurants.
+"Most of my [New Zealand] friends were hospitality workers, in bars, tourism, restaurants.

 "I have friends who've been here for 14 years.
 They can't access the benefits like the normal Australian can.

-"Friends have run me up crying, asking what to do."
+"Friends have rung me crying, asking what to do."

-"As the Minister for Government Services, please allow New Zealand citizens who live and work in Australia to access the full Centrelink support safety net especially during (the) Covid-19 outbreak.
+His petition, addressed to Minister for Government Services Stuart Robert, asks him to allow New Zealand citizens who live and work in Australia access to the full Centrelink support safety net during the Covid-19 outbreak.

-"The New Zealand government already offers access to the full social welfare safety net that Work and Income offer after only living in New Zealand for 30 days if they provide evidence that they intend to live and work in New Zealand going forward.
+"The New Zealand Government already offers access to the full social welfare safety net that Work and Income offer after only living in New Zealand for 30 days if they provide evidence that they intend to live and work in New Zealand going forward.

 "Please reinstate the reciprocal agreement that we used to have at the very least during the Covid-19 outbreak."

-Robinson was heartened by so many Australians signing his petition.
+Robinson was heartened so many Australians were signing his petition.

 "I expected people to get behind it, but not this quickly," he said.